KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

  :layout :post
  :klipse true
  :tags  ["clojure" "performance" "trie"]}

+<link rel="stylesheet" href="/assets/chartist.min.css"></link>
+<link rel="stylesheet" href="/assets/chart.css"></link>

 Last summer, I was doing HackerRank for fun and whiteboard practice, and I came across [a nifty little trie exercise](https://www.hackerrank.com/challenges/ctci-contacts/problem).
-The challenge was to add a corpus of words to a trie, and report on the number of words beginning with a list of prefixes.
+The challenge was to add a list of contacts to a trie, and report on the number of contacts beginning with a list of prefixes.

 I used my favorite language, Clojure, and quickly arrived at the correct solution, but many of these coding exercise sites have time constraints, and the idiomatic Clojure was too slow.